Country Report - Germany

 • German Sustainable Building Council (DGNB – Deutsche Gesellschaft für Nachhaltiges Bauen e.V.)

 Founded in 2007 by 16 initiators from various subject areas within the construction and real estate sectors.
-Their goal is to promote sustainable and economically efficient building even more strongly in the future
+Their goal is to promote sustainable and economically efficient buildings even more strongly in the future

 • Passive House Institute (PHI)

-Independent research institute that has played an especially crucial role in the development of the Passive House concept - the only internationally recognised, performance-based energy standard in construction
+Independent research institute that has played an especially crucial role in the development of the Passive House concept - the only internationally recognized, performance-based energy standard in construction

 • German Energy Agency